WHAT IS REFUGE RECOVERY ?

 This is an approach to recovery that understands: “All individuals have the power and potential to free themselves from the suffering caused by addiction.”

-Refuge Recovery is an abstinence based program asking our members to practice abstinence from the substance or process addiction that is causing the most harm, then to begin looking at all the ways craving is causing harm in their lives.
+Refuge Recovery is an abstinence based program, asking our members to practice abstinence from all the substance or process addiction that is causing the most harm, then to begin looking at all the ways craving is causing harm in their lives.

 The idea of applying Buddhist principles to recovery is not new.
 In a pamphlet published by the very first AA group in Akron, Ohio in the 1940s, and edited by Dr. Bob Smith, called “Spiritual Milestones in Alcoholics Anonymous,” one of AA’s earliest members shared the following thoughts on Buddhism: “Consider the eight-part program laid down in Buddhism: Right view, right aim, right speech, right action, right living, right effort, right mindedness and right contemplation.
 The Buddhist philosophy, as exemplified by these eight points, could be literally adopted by AA as a substitute for or in addition to the Twelve Steps.
 Generosity, universal love and welfare of others rather than considerations of self are basic to Buddhism.”